ArjunCodes29/ArjunCodes29/README.md

 - 👋 Hi, I’m @ArjunCodes29, most of my contributions are on private repos
-    - Thinking of changing my username soon, I made it when I was quite young, lol
 - 🌱 I learned python (and scheme) by doing projects from Berkeley's cs61a (the new version of SICP)